Introduction

 Technical breakdown of the vulnerabilities

-Check Point Research detailed two distinct, high-impact vulnerabilities that exploited different aspects of OpenAI's infrastructure.
-These were not conventional software bugs but rather sophisticated logic flaws that manipulated the AI's intended behavior.
+Check Point Research detailed a high-impact vulnerability that exploited OpenAI's infrastructure.
+This was not a conventional software bug but rather a sophisticated logic flaw that manipulated the AI's intended behavior.

-The more alarming vulnerability for the general user base was a data exfiltration channel discovered in ChatGPT.
-Researchers at Check Point dubbed the technique "PackagePlanner."
+The vulnerability discovered in ChatGPT could create a data exfiltration channel.
 This attack did not rely on a traditional bug like a buffer overflow but instead leveraged a malicious prompt to manipulate the AI model's interaction with its underlying environment.

 - The full history of the user's conversation.